- Megan Harrington

 My thesis is an ethnographic exploration of sugar production and development in Malawi's Lower Shire Valley (Nchalo Sugar Estate), drawing on 18 months of ethnographic fieldwork (conducted 2016/2017).

 My research uses intersectionality as a methodological framework for understanding the ways in which overlapping identities, values, inclusions and exclusions, come to bear on economic and social processes within the Malawian sugar industry.
-Such research sits at the nexus of development studies, gender and development, feminist economics, and social and economic anthropology.
+Such research sits at the nexus of development studies, feminist economics, and social and economic anthropology.

 2014-present: PhD, University of Edinburgh